sondreus/coverage/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-9-1.png)

-Can we make this look nicer?
-To do so, we can ask coverage to give us the underlying code for the plot:
+We may have many reasons to customize this graphic.
+One way to do so is to ask coverage to give us the underlying code for the plot:

 ``` r
  coverage(fit = lm.fit, timevar = "year",